Complete characterization of sink-strengths for 1D to 3D mobilities of defect clusters: Bridging between limiting cases with effective sink-strengths calculations: Discussion: the relevance of mixed mobility sinks strength to dislocation loop evolution modeling

-With these considerations in mind, mobile clusters aggregation (by diffusion of both reaction partners) should, at least be considered as a channel for loop growth competing with Ostwald ripening, and could even overtake it in specific conditions.
-In a nutshell, for a population of trapped clusters, Ostwald ripening will dominate only if the cluster dissolution rate is higher than the de-trapping rate.
-For the parameterization exemplified in the annex, trapping energies of loops range from $0.17$ to $0.6\ \si{eV}$ below a cluster size threshold value \cite{Note6} and then $1.1\ \si{eV}$ above the threshold.
-The corresponding binding energies values are always much higher that trapping energies at each cluster size (binding energies typically range $0.87\ \si{eV}$ up to the formation energy of interstitial which is extremely high).
-So if the raw diffusion coefficients of interstitial clusters are comparable in terms of orders of magnitude to that of the monomer, then the loops will be more likely to untrap rather than dissolve and feed the Ostwald ripening process.
-Of course we may not prematurely conclude that aggregation always prevails, because high diffusion also promotes higher effective rates of emission (absorption rates appear in emission rates), but we stress out that the competition between the two processes must be considered.
-This shed new light on the range of validity of some of the major nucleation theories: in the LSW formalism, both reaction channels are indeed considered but the formulation of agglomeration rates restricts its application to 3D mobilities.
+With these considerations in mind, mobile clusters coagulation (by diffusion of both reaction partners) should, at least be considered as a channel for loop growth competing with Ostwald ripening, and could even overtake it in specific conditions.
+Note that Monte-Carlo \cite{chiapetto2015nanostructure} and RECD simulations \cite{Kohnert} from the literature evoked the central role of mutual mobility in reproducing experimental loop growth kinetics, but the latter simulations (using RECD) did not benefit from the present developments on CSS expressions and rather relied on direct CSS additivity assumptions (such as those tested in section \ref{comparison}) which are not validated.
+In a nutshell, for a population of trapped clusters, Ostwald ripening will dominate only if the cluster's dissolution rate (related to binding energies) is higher than its the detrapping rate.
+For the reference parameterisation, trapping energies of loops range from $0.17$ to $0.6\ \si{eV}$ below a cluster size threshold value \cite{Note6} and then $1.1\ \si{eV}$ above the threshold.
+The corresponding binding energies values are always much higher than trapping energies at each cluster size (binding energies typically range from about $0.9\ \si{eV}$ up to the formation energy of interstitial, both bounds being so large that emissions are negligible for almost all clusters sizes at moderate temperatures).
+So if the raw diffusion coefficients of interstitial clusters are comparable in terms of orders of magnitude to that of the monomer, then the loops will be more likely to be detrapped rather than dissolve and feed the Ostwald ripening process.
+Of course, we may not prematurely conclude that coagulation always prevails, because high diffusion also promotes higher effective rates of emission (absorption rates appear in emission rates), but we stress out that the competition between the two processes must be considered.
+This sheds new light on the range of validity of some of the major growth and coarsening theories: in the Lifshitz-Slyozov-Wagner (LSW) formalism, both reaction channels are indeed considered but the formulation of agglomeration rates restricts its application to 3D mobilities.
 Since no expression for absorption rates involving two $1DR$ species with arbitrary diffusion coefficients was available, the applicability of general results on growth asymptotics to these cases was unclear.
-Now we see that, once proper corrections are applied, absorption rates between such species lead to second order kinetics rates just as 3D ones, and classical results may be qualitatively valid.
+Now we see that, once proper corrections are applied, absorption rates between such species lead to \textit{apparent} second-order kinetics rates just as 3D ones, and classical results may be qualitatively valid.